Silver price: 2010-2017

 Knowing the influence central bankers, politicians, HFT algorithms, bullion banks, and JPMorgan exercise over increasingly managed markets... it is impossible to answer the question, and it is probably the wrong question to ask.

 Instead, What Do We Know With A High Degree Of Certainty?

 - The US national debt will substantially increase as it has almost every year since 1913.
 We can trust politicians and central bankers to act in their best interests to spend in excess of their revenues and increase total debt.
-See chart below.
+See the chart below.

-- Politicians and central bankers are unlikely to change a century of their spending, borrowing, tax and inflation behaviors.
+- Politicians and central bankers are unlikely to change a century of their spending, borrowing, tax, and inflation behaviors.

-- Silver prices will, like the national debt, consumer prices and currency in circulation, increase.
+- Silver prices will, like the national debt, consumer prices, and currency in circulation, increase.
 The inevitable long-term direction of silver prices is upward.